ijhoskins/satmut_utils/README.md

 ## Tests

-To run tests, execute the following from the satmut_utils repository:
+To run unit tests, execute the following from the satmut_utils repository:

 ```nose2 -v```